CLimber-Rong/CLimber-Rong/README.md

 I'm Rong and I'm a student in the middle school in China.
+If I can, I'll set up a workshop called Climber.
 Hello world!!
 <!---
 CLimber-Rong/CLimber-Rong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.